nmushegian/easygram/README.md

 This package is a thin wrapper around the [ebnf](https://www.npmjs.com/package/ebnf) package by [menduz](https://github.com/menduz).

-It locks a version and exposes the usage that I most often use (you probably want to generate the parser at package load time):
+It locks a version and exposes the usage that I most often use, I got tired of looking up which variant allows `{ws=implicit}` and other minor details.

 ```
 const read = require('easygram')(`